Tayshan Hayden-Smith

-Tayshan Sami Hayden-Smith is a footballer who plays as a midfielder for Bedfont Sports.
+Tayshan Sami Hayden-Smith (born 23 September 1996) is an English footballer and gardener.
+He plays as a midfielder for Bedfont Sports.
 Born in England, he is a Cascadia international.
 Besides England, he has played in Austria and Cyprus.
 He previously played for Grenfell Athletic.

-Career
+Early life

+Tayshan Hayden-Smith was born on 23 September 1996 to an Egyptian-Kuwaiti mother and a Jamaican-Italian father, grew up in Ladbroke Grove, West London and attended Fox Primary School in the Royal Borough of Kensington and Chelsea.

+Football

 Club career

 Before the second half of 2016–17, Hayden-Smith signed for Austrian fourth tier side FC Kitzbühel, helping them win the league, but left due to the Grenfell Tower fire in England.

-He also works as a gardener.

 International career

-He is eligible to represent Kuwait, Jamaica, Italy, and Egypt internationally.
+Hayden-Smith is eligible to represent Kuwait, Jamaica, Italy, and Egypt internationally, as well as England.

+Gardening

+Hayden-Smith also works as a gardener and activist.
+In the aftermath of the Grenfell Tower fire, he started a local community garden called the Grenfell Garden of Peace.
+In 2020, he founded the non-profit Grow to Know with horticulturalist Danny Clarke.
+Hayden-Smith published a gardening book Small Space Revolution in 2024.

+In January 2025, it was announced that Tayshan is an ambassador for the National Trust.